Lead Opinion

 III.
 Manifestly Unreasonable

-[s]ince an additional aggravator is not present, the 120 year sentence may have been appropriate in light of the character of the offense, but it was manifestly unreasonable for this offender, who was sixteen years old, mentally ill, and lacking a history of criminal or delinquent acts.
+[sjince an additional' aggravator is not present, the 120 year sentence may have been appropriate in light of the character of the offense, but it was manifestly unreasonable for this offender, who was sixteen years old, mentally ill, and lacking a history of criminal or delinquent acts.
 There are, however, non-statutory aggravating circumstances, for instance, multiple killings, on the face of the record which clearly support separately served consecutive sentences for each homicide.

 Id. at 1137.

-Although the nature of Carter's offense is not as severe as that in Loveless, the other aggravating and mitigating circumstances are virtually identical.
+Although the nature of Carter’s offense is not as severe as that in Loveless, the other aggravating and mitigating circumstances are virtually identical.
 Poling also presents the same mitigating circumstances and similar aggravating ones.
-On the other hand, Carter's case is similar to Walton and Widener, with the exception that Carter was not mentally ill (as in Walton) nor did he accept responsibility by pleading guilty or have codefendants who initiated and primarily formulated the crime (as in Widener).
+On the other hand, Carter’s case is similar to Walton and Widener, with the exception that Carter was not mentally ill (as in Walton) nor did he accept responsibility by pleading guilty or have co-defendants who initiated and primarily formulated the crime (as in Widener).

 The trial court also found another mitigating circumstance and an aggravating circumstance that go to the character of the offender.
-Carter's lack of a criminal history was found to be mitigating, but his attempted molestation of his sister was found to be aggravating.
+Carter’s lack of a criminal history was found to be mitigating, but his attempted molestatiоn of his sister was found to be aggravating.
 As to the nature of the offense, as the trial court found and as is true of most murder cases, the facts of this case are severe and troubling.
 Moreover, this was the murder of a child under the age of twelve, which is a statutory aggravating circumstance.
-See id. § 35-38-1-7.1(b)(5).
+See id. § 35-38-l-7.1(b)(5).

 The crime(s) of a fourteen-year-old defendant may, under other circumstances, warrant the imposition of the maximum sentence.
 In light of the nature of this offense and character of this offender, however, Carter’s very youthful age is sufficiently mitigating that the maximum sentence is manifestly unreasonable.
 However, we are also impressed by the age of the victim and the circumstances of the crime elaborated by the trial court.
 The trial court was within its discretion in finding that these two mitigating circumstances were outweighed by the significant aggravating circumstances.
 Reduction to something between the presumptive and the maximum imposed by the trial court is necessarily somewhat arbitrary.
 Nevertheless, our constitutional power to review and revise sentences allows this Court to reduce a sentence to any term of years within the statutorily authorized range, and requires us to consider claims of excessive sentences.
 In this case, a balancing of these significant and troubling factors leads the majority of this Court to conclude by consensus that Carter’s sentence should be reduced to fifty years imprisonment.